Generic Triviality of Automorphism Groups of Complete Intersections: Automorphism of complete intersection in projective spaces.

-\begin{remark} The cases of complete intersections of type \((d_1, \ldots, d_c)\) with \(2 = d_1 \leq d_2 < d_3 \leq \cdots \leq d_c\) are not covered in Theorem~\ref{theorem:gen-trivial-auto}.
-According to Observation ~\ref{observation:reduction}, such cases correspond to general hyperquadrics or complete intersections of two quadrics, which admit non-trivial linear automorphisms, see~\cite{Reid-ci-quadric}.
-Hence, the proof strategy in Observation~\ref{observation:reduction} does not work directly.
-Instead, one may attempt to characterize the autmorphism group for complete intersections of type \((2,d,\ldots,d;n)\) and \((2,2, d,\ldots,d;n)\) with \(d > 2\). \end{remark}
+\begin{remark} The complete intersections of type \((d_1, \ldots, d_c)\) with \(2 = d_1 \leq d_2 < d_3 \leq \cdots \leq d_c\) are not included in Theorem~\ref{theorem:gen-trivial-auto}.
+According to Observation ~\ref{observation:reduction}, the corresponding \(Y\) are hyperquadrics or complete intersections of two quadrics so that \(Y\) admit non-trivial linear automorphisms, see~\cite{Reid-ci-quadric}.
+To treat these types, one may find a way to characterize the autmorphism group for complete intersections of type \((2,d,\ldots,d;n)\) and \((2,2, d,\ldots,d;n)\) for \(d > 2\). \end{remark}

-To apply Theorem~\ref{theorem:mere} to complete intersections with equal multidegrees, we will verify Hypothesis ~\ref{theorem:mere}\eqref{item:generic-faithfulness} for complete intersection of Fermat type.
-In the following, we will describe their automorphism group and cohomology group, see Proposition~\ref{proposition:Aut-Fermat-ci} and Theorem~\ref{theorem:cohom-decompo-ci}, and prove that the automorphism group acts faithfully on the cohomology group in Proposition~\ref{proposition:auto-faithful-fermat-ci}.
+To apply Theorem~\ref{theorem:mere} to complete intersections with equal multidegrees, we verify Hypothesis ~\ref{theorem:mere}\eqref{item:generic-faithfulness} for a particular complete intersection of Fermat type.
+We will characterize its automorphism group.
+Using the work by Aoki~\cite{Aoki:ci-Fermat-type} on the decomposition of its cohomology group , we can prove that the automorphism group acts faithfully on the cohomology group.